Yevrag35/PowerShell-ListFunctions/README.md

 ## Collection Constructors

-These cmdlets provide easier ways of constructing the more nuanced, generic types within the <code>System.Collections.Generic</code> API namespace.
+These cmdlets provide easier ways of constructing the more nuanced, generic types within the `System.Collections.Generic` API namespace.

 ### New-List